 Bleeding disorders: Black seed might slow blood clotting and increase the risk of bleeding.
 So, in theory, black seed may make any bleeding disorder worsen.

 Diabetes: Black seed may lower blood sugar levels in some individuals.
 Watch for signs of low blood sugar (hypoglycemia) and monitor your blood sugar carefully if you have diabetes and choose to use black seed.

 Low blood pressure: Black seed may lower blood pressure.
-Therefore individuals with low blood sugar should avoid, or be careful, taking black seed.
+Therefore, individuals with low blood pressure should avoid, or be careful, taking black seed.

 Drowsiness and fatigue: Using black seed may result in the user becoming tired and more sleepy than usual, if this occurs reduce the amount of black seed you are taking or stop altogether to avoid accidents.

 Surgery: Black seed may slow blood clotting, reduce blood sugar, and increase sleepiness in some people.
 Therefore, black seed may increase the risk for bleeding and interfere with blood sugar control and anesthesia during and after any surgical procedures.
 Stop using black seed at least two weeks before a scheduled surgery.